inno-devops-labs/S25-core-course-labs/app_javascript/README.md

-# Python Web Application
+# JavaScript Web Application

 ## Overview
-This web application displays the current time in Moscow.
-It is built using Flask, a lightweight Python framework.
+This web application displays the current time in Moscow using Node.js and Express.js.

 ## Requirements
+- Node.js
-- Python 3.8+
+- npm
-- Flask
+- express
-- pytz
+- moment-timezone

 ## Local Installation
 1. Clone the repository: